bazibuhejm/covid-19_data-set-Group-IV/README.md

 https://app.diagrams.net/

 ## Reasons for topic choice
 COVID-19 has ripped across the globe and has been a major source of disruption for the majority of the past two years.
 Data continues to emerge and discoveries about what contributes to a lower death rate are stil being made.
-Given the amount of damage done it is extremely important learn everything we can about this disease.
+Given the amount of damage done it is extremely important we learn everything we can about this disease.

 ## Data selection
 https://github.com/owid/covid-19-data